 Undergraduate majors in Classical Studies investigate the ancient world from a variety of perspectives.
-They select courses in Greek and Roman literature (read in English or in Greek or Latin--their choice), ancient history, art and architecture, mythology, and ancient culture, and can add relevant electives chosen from throughout the university.
+They select courses in Greek and/or Latin language, Greek and Roman literature (read in English or in Greek or Latin--their choice), ancient history, art and architecture, mythology, and ancient culture, and can add relevant electives chosen from throughout the university.
 They also complete a senior project.
 Students are required to have a 2.5 GPA in all departmental courses and a 2.0 GPA in their other courses.

 -